Marrakech: Enchanted Markets & Tagine Cooking

 6 Lessons My Free-Spirited Friend Taught Me

-I just dropped my best girlfriend at the airport.
-Along with all her necessary belongings and a one-way ticket to Panama, she is leaving a place she called home for the past 11 years, and taking the plunge to start a new chapter with the love of her life.
+I just dropped my best friend at the airport shuttle in Whistler.
+Along with all her necessary belongings and a one-way ticket to Panama, she is leaving a place she called home for the past 11 years, and taking the plunge to start a new chapter.

 I met Julie on a friend’s boat on July 1st, 2005.
-It was 35ºC, and she wore wool leg warmers up to her mini-skirt, rocking her unique fashion style in the summer heat.
+It was 35ºC and she wore wool leg warmers up to her mini-skirt, rocking her unique fashion style in the heat of summer.
 Her free-spirited nature amazed me and I knew right away a long friendship was about to begin.
-In those 10 years we have adventured often, such as road tripping Hawaii, backpacking Central America, and exploring the wilderness of Canada’s West Coast.
+In the past 10 years we have adventured often, such as road tripping Hawaii to backpacking Central America and exploring the wilderness of Canada’s West Coast.
 Julie has always been my invaluable companion on so many escapades.

 My friend is one special human being.
-The kind that doesn’t follow the mold, but instead chases her dreams.
+The kind that lives unconventionally and pursues the things that make her feel alive.
 By following her heart, she ventured around the world, living and working in places such as Europe, Australia and now Panama.
-She has a collection of “Dreams-To-Do Lists” and manages to check off most dreams realized and goals achieved on a regular basis.
+She has a collection of To-Do Lists and manages to check them off on a regular basis.

-I will miss my best friend, indeed.
-But the inspiration she leaves behind is greater than any sorrow.
+I will miss my friend.
+But I find comfort in the inspiration she instilled in me.
 I will follow her journey through life as I walk my own.
-And I will always be grateful her for those things she taught me:
+And I will always be grateful for those things she taught me:

 What is it that you ache for?
 What makes your heart beat?
 Where do you feel the most alive?
 Whether you follow or cultivate a passion, the idea here is to do the things you love, and go after the things you want.
 Whether it is a job, a hobby, or an activity, it is important to have passion infused into your life.
 You can have a very successful job, yet feel unfulfilled.
 Like explains the author Gretchen Rubin: “What you spend time doing can also tell you what you should do.
 Because sometimes the things we do without thinking really are things we naturally enjoy or are good at. ” It’s about finding what draws you in and what makes you shine and feel beautiful.
 And once you find it, embrace and cultivate it.